The year from hell: Survivors of Beirut blast trapped in grief as Lebanon heads towards abyss - NewsBreak

 “I’ve had no help with medical bills, the army hasn’t compensated us for the damage to the house and we have had no support from the state,” she says.

-“I am still there on the fourth of August,” Ms al-Khoury adds with a familiar haunted tone.
+“I am still there on the 4 August,” Ms al-Khoury adds with a familiar haunted tone.
 “It has shattered our homes, our lives.
 It is very hard to be this helpless and not know where to go and what to do.”

-Having lived through decades of civil war, Makrouhi Arkanian and her elderly uncle knew that it would be wise to move away from the windows when, at 6pm on 4 August, the first boom sounded from the port warehouse just a few hundred metres away.
+Makrouhi Arkanian and her elderly uncle knew after living through decades of civil war, that it would be wise to move away from the windows when at 6pm on the 4 August the first boom sounded from the port warehouse just a few hundred metres away.

 Seconds later, a white tornado of pressure tore through their home.
 The 74-year-old Lebanese Armenian sat in the ransacked house for hours, next to the bloody corpse of her relative, as no one came to help.